wighawag/stratagems/docs/index.md

 hero:
   name: "Stratagems"
-  text: "The Infinite Board Game"
+  text: "The Genesis Of A New World"
-  tagline: Stratagems is a persistent and permission-less game where players use a specific set of colors to compete for the control of the board.
-Alliances and betrayal are part of the arsenal as colors mix and shift on the board.
+  tagline: Stratagems is an independent universe forever running where players strategicaly place colors on an infinite grid using ETH with the hope to collect more of it from the other players.
+Alliances and betrayal are part of the arsenal as the colors mix and shift.
+  # text: "The Genesis Of A New World"
+  # tagline: Stratagems is an independent universe forever running where players act as gods and compete by deploying new lands and units in the world's endless sea.
+Alliances and betrayal are part of the arsenal as the population under their control fight for domination.
   image:
     src: /five-gems.svg
     alt: Stratagems Logo